Milić Vukašinović: Other projects

 Vukašinović played as a percussionist with the Bosnian Latin music band Sonidos Barbados, releasing the albums Zaštićena zona (Protected Zone, 1995) and Senora (1996) with the group.

 In 1997, Vukašinović authored the song "Goodbye" performed by Alma Čardžić as Bosnian entry on the 1997 Eurovision Song Contest.
 In 2001, with singer Selma Muhedinović, he recorded the song "Tebi suđena" ("Destined to You"), as their entry on the national selection for Bosnia's representative at the Eurovision Song Contest, but failed to qualify for the competition.

 Other activities

-Vukašinović published his autobiography, entitled Seksualno nemoralan tip, in 2012.
+Vukašinović published his autobiography, entitled Seksualno nemoralan tip (Sexually Imorral Guy), in 2012.

 He played minor roles in TV series Mandsarda (Mansard Roof) and Folk.

 On 1 March 2008 he entered the Veliki brat house as part of the show's second season in celebrity format.
 He appeared in the same show one year later, and entered again in 2013.